 Develop a personal framework for receiving and extending authentic grace — one that holds truth and healing simultaneously and refuses to minimize harm.

 Dr. Quinones brings over 20 years of clinical experience spanning jail cells, rehab centers, and private practice.
-A forensic psychologist and certified human behavior consultant, she is the author of 30+ published works integrating trauma science with biblical truth.
+A Licensed Professional Counselor (LPC) and Licensed Mental Health Counselor (LMHC) with a PhD in Psychology, graduate training in forensic psychology, and certification as a Human Behavior Consultant, she integrates trauma science with biblical truth throughout her teaching and curriculum development.
 She holds dual state licensure and has spent her career sitting with the most broken relationships — and watching them heal.

 A week-by-week journey from the distortion of spiritual bypass to the transformative power of authentic, capacity-building grace.